Planet GNOME#

 • Make sure your content complies with the Planet GNOME rules.

 • File a GitLab issue requesting your blog to be added.
+When filing an issue, use the Issue Template called “Add Blog”, which can be found by clicking on the dropdown for Description.

 Planet GNOME rules#